thibaudjoel/nn-simulation/README.md

 - **`utils.py`**
   - Helper functions to compute the activation function $\sigma$ and its derivatives.
-  - Sets up folder structure for saving experiment results.
+  - Helper function to set up folder structure for experiment results.

 - **`Convergence.py`**
   - Simulates Multinomial data.